1. Overview

 Complete the following steps:

-.
-For more information on accessing the Cloud Console, check out the documentationIf you have a PubSub+ Cloud account and an existing Event Broker Service, you can use the existing Message VPN on the Broker Service for this codelab.
+If you have a PubSub+ Cloud account and an existing Event Broker Service, you can use the existing Message VPN on the Broker Service for this codelab.

 β Install instructions available here

-)β Spring Cloud Stream just requires Java and Maven to use π
+β Spring Cloud Stream just requires Java and Maven to use π

-) brew install maven
+brew install maven - Other install instructions here

 A ready to use code of few of the microservices referred in this workshop are available in Git.
 We will use this codebase and build new code wherever necessary to complete this workshop.